 Pregnancy is a beautiful gift that is accompanied by many new experiences that are not just emotional, but physical as well.
 The truth is, no two pregnancies are alike.
 You don’t always know what to expect during your pregnancy.
 What symptoms and pains you may feel with your first pregnancy, you may not feel with your second pregnancy.
-However, about 50 percent of women experience SI joint pain during any time during their pregnancy.
+However, about 50 percent of women experience sacroiliac joint pain during pregnancy.
 SI joint pain is the result of the hormone called relaxin.
 Relaxin does exactly how the name sounds.
 Relaxin relaxes your muscles, joints and the ligaments surrounding your pelvis, hips and lower back.
 This can be especially painful when you are carrying the weight of a growing baby without the proper support.

 What is SI Joint pain?